Skadefryd/spaden/README.md

 	# Ensure the tags are pushed too
 	$ git push --tags origin <branch name>

+	# if you need legacy deployments, run the following
+	$ node legacyDeploy.js false | true

 ## Legacy browser support

 	<!--[if IE 9 ]>